bchcohenlab/academic-kickstart/content/authors/alyssa-edwards/_index.md

 ---
 # Display name
-title: "Ivry Zagurly-Orly, MMedEd"
+title: "Alyssa Edwards"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Ivry Zagurly-Orly"
+- Name "Alyssa Edwards"

 # Is this the primary user of the site?
 superuser: false